nicoboyce/nicoboycedotcom/gear.md

 ### Photography and video

 I've recently switched systems to a Fujifilm X-H2.
 It's a lovely thing to handle with an impossibly detailed sensor and the colours of your most exciting dreams.
 If only it had a real viewfinder but that's the future, eh?
+It isn't great for motorsport panning shots, whatever I do with the settings.

 Previously I primarily used a pair of Nikon DLSRs, specifically the D3300 and the D300S.
 For me it often makes sense to be a bit behind the curve.
 If you always use the latest and greatest then photography can be very expensive indeed.
 For now, it's skill and time rather than gear which limits my photography!